 It is the night before everything will change.
-While I am waiting for my order in a Polish bar in my hometown of Offenbach, I think about the questions that I have been asking myself since January 2009: “How far would you go?
+While I am waiting for my order in a Polish bar in Offenbach, a German city fifteen kilometers away from Frankfurt, I think about the questions that I have been asking myself since January 2009: “How far would you go?
 How far would you go for love?
-How far would you go to live?
-Not just to live, but to really feel alive?
+How far would you go to live, not just to live, but to really feel alive?
 And how far would you go to finally overcome this forever seeming, depressing chapter of your life?’.

 'Love Turns Hate'

 As usual, I dealt with all the negative feelings by turning it into something artistic, writing songs and rehearsing them with my band 'Love Turns Hate', before presenting the songs on stage.
 In winter, we were already looking forward to next summer, not because of the weather, but because we had learned that on July 24th, we would have the opportunity to give our longest concert ever.
 Although that date was still far away, I had already decided to make this date my personal turning point of the year.
 To me this was not only about us making music.
 Something inside of me insisted that I needed to do something that will have a real and significant impact on my life.
 Otherwise, I was sure, everything in my life would go downward spiral.
 Thus, I made a promise to myself that once that night is over, I would do all the things of which I thought I was not able to do: To quit smoking, to quit drinking, and to fast all thirty days of Ramadan in late summer, something which I had never done before, despite having a Muslim background.
 In early 2009, I was still in a transition phase from agnostic to becoming a believer, albeit far from being pious... very far.